 (a) A measurement device must be all of the following to be a “meter” used to measure groundwater extractions from the well for purposes of section 1040, subdivision (a)(1)(A):

-(1) Equipped with a totalizer that records the total volume of groundwater
+(1) Equipped with a totalizer that:

-extracted from the well.
+(A) Records the total volume of groundwater extracted from the well.

+(B) Records readings in units of acre-feet, cubic feet, or gallons.

+(C) Uses a sufficient number of digits or multipliers to prevent rollover or inaccurate readings.

 (2) Permanently attached to the well discharge pipe between the point of extraction and the point of delivery for beneficial use.
+The totalizer must be situated between the point of extraction and the point of delivery with no intervening diversions or bends in the discharge pipe.

 (3) Calibrated to an accuracy of within + five (5) percent by volume.
 The calibration must be conducted by a qualified individual upon installation and at least once every five years thereafter, or more frequently if necessary to ensure accuracy is maintained.
+Proof of calibration must also be submitted from the time the totalizing flow meter is installed, and every five years thereafter.

 (4) Installed, maintained, operated, inspected, and monitored to ensure the accuracy requirement of subdivision (3).